 There is also a rising tide against Black Friday.
 A recent trend of opening ever earlier, including on Thanksgiving Day, seems to be reversing, with more stores no longer open on Thursday.
 While some big retailers will still open their doors at 12:01 on Friday morning, others aren’t.
 You’ll often see many ads for companies promoting employee health and time off during this holiday season.
 What’s important to realize is that this is still marketing — their online stores are open and ready for business.

-Black Friday is just so 2007
+3. Black Friday is just so 2007

 Black Friday shoppers are more likely to be looking than buying.
 By the weekend before Christmas, customers are done being choosey – they are ready to open their wallets.
 If you put together the days leading up to Christmas, you have most of the top retail sales days of the year lined up in a neat little row.